mohsenfaraj/mohsenfaraj/README.md

 👀 I’m interested in Web Developing, Creating Content, Health and Nature.

-💻 I'm Computer Engineering Student at Urmia Univercity of Technology
+💻 I'm Computer Engineering Student at Urmia University of Technology

 📫 How to reach me:
 -   @MohsenFarajIG -> instagram